getzenai/feature/README.md

 The rules are primarily designed for integration with Roo-Code, but can be adapted for use with other AI coding assistants.
 Feel free to copy and paste these rules into any system you use for AI-assisted development.

+## Custom Instructions Integration

+This setup leverages the [roocode custom instructions system](https://docs.roocode.com/features/custom-instructions/), where custom instructions can be organized in the `.roo/rules` and `.roo/modes` folders within your project.
+The custom instructions system allows you to provide context-specific guidance to AI assistants, ensuring consistent and high-quality code generation tailored to your project's needs.

+When you copy the rules from this repository to your project's `.roo/` directory, roocode automatically loads and applies these instructions during AI-assisted coding sessions, making your development workflow more efficient and aligned with your team's best practices.

+## GitHub Feature Branch Workflow

+The orchestrator rules include a comprehensive GitHub feature branch workflow that coordinates complete feature implementation through structured Git processes.
+This workflow manages the entire feature lifecycle from initial specification to final merge, with GitHub issues serving as the central communication hub between different AI modes.

+- **Issue-Driven Development**: Every feature starts with a detailed GitHub issue that serves as the single source of truth
+- **Mode Coordination**: The Orchestrator delegates tasks to specialized modes (Architect, Code, Review) while maintaining progress tracking
+- **Quality Gates**: Built-in checkpoints ensure tests pass and code reviews are completed before merging
+- **Full Traceability**: Clear links between issues, branches, commits, and pull requests

+### Workflow Phases

+1. **Specification Evaluation**: Clarify requirements and create detailed GitHub issues
+2. **Feature Branch Creation**: Create properly named feature branches linked to issues
+3. **Implementation**: Code mode implements features with incremental commits
+4. **Code Review**: Review mode performs comprehensive code analysis
+5. **Review Resolution**: Address feedback through iterative improvement cycles
+6. **Merge and Completion**: Merge approved changes and clean up branches

+This workflow ensures consistent, high-quality feature delivery with complete audit trails and collaborative transparency.
+The GitHub MCP tool integration enables seamless automation of branch creation, pull requests, code reviews, and merging processes.

 ## Repository Structure

 Current structure in this repository: